jeroenr/gnip-rule-validator/README.md

 # Gnip rule validator
-This is a Gnip rule validator using Scala parser combinators.
+This is a Gnip rule validator using [the FastParse library](https://lihaoyi.github.io/fastparse/).

 A Gnip rule has the following restrictions